ronschaeffer/hass-light-state/README.md

 For the project, I've used:

 - Home Assistant
-- Sonoff Basics, Sonofff POWs and Shelly 1s - You'll need one of any of them per switch
+- Sonoff Basics, Sonofff POWs and Shelly 1s - You'll need one of any of them per switch.
+Some smart bulbs also work.
+See the end of this read me for more details.
 - configuration.yaml edits under homeassistant, light, automation and rest_command.
 No custom components, Python, automation packages or shell scripts are required.
 - @OttoWinter 's excellent ESPHome  firmware and Hassio add on - Neither are necessary, but they'll make your life easier.
 - MQTT broker